 I wouldn’t want anyone else to have my job of raising these three perfect, albeit messy and wild, children.
 I love being the one who does things for my kids.
 I love that I am the one they come to if they scrape their knees or get their feelings hurt.
 That’s my job, and I don’t want anybody else to have it.

 Yes, this is just another blog post about how being a mom is hard but worth it, but can we ever really read enough of those kind of posts?
 I say no. We can always benefit from encouragement and support and from knowing that we aren’t going through this alone.
-We’re not, and it’s okay if you don’t enjoy every moment of motherhood.
+It takes a village to raise a mother.
+We’re never alone, and it’s okay if you don’t enjoy every moment of motherhood.